Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Someone once told Jayesh his hair looked good.
-He roundhouse kicked him in the face and told him that he made the hair look good.
+The Bill Of Rights was written by Jayesh on a used napkin and was originally called The Chuck Of Wrongs.

-Updated on: [20/8/2025]
+Updated on: [21/8/2025]
 <!-- #jokeEnd -->